Earning her bachelor of training degree is a youth dream come authentic for Victoria McIntosh.

 “I had abusive task situations.
 There was an excessive amount of stress.
 It becomes very overwhelming.
 I changed into an empty internal.
 I knew there had to be extra than this.
 I idea that’s it.
 I am going to do something positive about it.”

 At the University of Manitoba, with the Access Program, McIntosh found her supportive community.
 “The humans at Access had been so precise and supportive.
-They allowed me to trust in myself, to recognize that I can try this.”
+They allowed me to trust myself and recognize that I can try this.”

 She was born an artist, she says.
 “I do not forget when I began drawing.
 I had a vintage board and a chippie’s pencil.
 I started out drawing.
 I drew my own family.
-I was drawing for the reason that then, working in numerous mediums.
-I do pencil, pen and ink, storyboards, illustrations, hearth paint.
+I was drawing for a reason that then working in numerous mediums.
+I do pencil, pen and ink, storyboards, illustrations, and heart paint.
 Anything new, I’ll strive.”

-Selling her artwork throughout Canada, she’s also a crafter, sewing and knitting socks, making matters.
-She comes from a circle of relatives of storytellers and remembers the pleasant times listening to her granny whilst making quilts.
+Selling her artwork throughout Canada, she’s also a crafter, sewing, and knitting socks, making matters.
+She comes from a circle of relatives of storytellers and remembers the pleasant times listening to her granny while making quilts.

 “I could see the styles when I heard noises.
 I might get inside the sector.
 So I commenced painting.”